benjholla/ColorMixer/README.md

 Color Mixer
 ==========

-A Java implementation of the Kubelka-Munk Theory of Reflectance for mixing colors.
+A Java implementation of the Kubelka-Munk Theory of Reflectance for mixing RGB colors.
 This implementation uses a simplified version of the Kubelka-Munk model that assumes all colors have the same concentration when blending and that all colors are opaque.

 Goal
 ==========